This fact sheet is for information only. We strongly recommend that you get legal advice about your situation.

 WHO ARE DEBT NEGOTIATION FIRMS?

-Debt Negotiation Firms do not have to be a member of a free external dispute resolution (EDR) scheme, such as the Credit and Investment Ombudsman (CIO) or Financial Ombudsman Service (FOS) that credit licensee and financial services need to be.
-EDR schemes provide an important consumer protection role, as it provides you a free way to resolve disputes fairly.
-Some Debt Negotiation Firms may voluntarily be a member of EDR, but they could withdraw their membership at any time as it is not mandatory.
+Debt negotiation firms do not have to be a member of the free external dispute resolution (EDR) scheme, the Australian Financial Complaints Authority (AFCA) which credit licensee and financial services need to be.
+AFCA provides an important consumer protection role, as it provides you a free way to resolve disputes fairly.
+Some debt negotiation firms may voluntarily be a member of AFCA, but they could withdraw their membership at any time as it is not mandatory.

-Debt Negotiation Firms are NOT required to satisfy any particular requirements such as meeting the ‘fit or proper’ person test, satisfying competence standards, meeting conduct or disclosure obligations, managing conflicts of interest or belonging to an EDR scheme to resolve consumer complaints.
-This can leave consumers vulnerable, with the commercial needs of the Debt Negotiation Firm being placed above the best interests of the client.
+Debt negotiation firms are not required to satisfy any particular requirements such as meeting the ‘fit or proper’ person test, satisfying competence standards, meeting conduct or disclosure obligations, managing conflicts of interest or belonging to the EDR scheme to resolve consumer complaints.
+This can leave consumers vulnerable, with the commercial needs of the debt negotiation firm being placed above the best interests of the client.
 Consequently you may have limited options to resolve any dispute.

 - In some cases they rely on you to save up a lump sum by not paying your creditors.
 Ask yourself if this is realistic.
 If you are already missing payments, you may not have any capacity to save at all.